balancer/balancer-api/README.md

 see the docs here [https://docs-v3.balancer.fi/data-and-analytics/data-and-analytics/balancer-api.html](https://docs-v3.balancer.fi/data-and-analytics/data-and-analytics/balancer-api.html).

 1. There will be no more support or fixes to this API.
-2. We will be gradually increasing rate limits starting from the end of October.
+2. We will gradually decrease rate limits starting from the end of October.
 3. The deployed API at https://api.balancer.fi will be shutdown by the end of November.